eProsima/Integration-Service-docs/docs/index.rst

     topics:
         chatter: { type: std_msgs/String, route: {from: ros2, to: dds} }

-The intent is that different translations are possible by only changing the configuration file.
-For example, by changing the specified middlewares, we can obtain an instance which translates between WebSocket+JSON (as produced and consumed by a standard Web browser) and DDS:
+The versatility of *eProsima Integration-Services* is that it offers the possibilty to operate different translations by only changing the configuration file.
+For example, by changing
+the specified middlewares, one can obtain an instance which translates between :code:`WebSocket+JSON` (as produced and consumed by a standard Web browser) and :code:`DDS`:

 .. code-block:: yaml